Environmental Assessment

-A Life Cycle Assessment (LCAs) is a systematic method for analyzing product environmental impact.
-They are powerful tools for improving the processes by which something comes to market.
+A Life Cycle Assessment (LCA) is a systematic method for analyzing product environmental impact.
+LCAs are powerful tools for improving the processes by which something comes to market.
 The complexity of electronics makes them good candidates to address such areas of concern during production.
 LCAs can vary widely in format and implementation, and no two are quite the same.

 The EnviroPass Method